File Controller

 Add Files

-Once workspace folder is selected, click on the “Add” to launch file browser.
+Once the workspace folder is selected, click on the “Add” to launch file browser.
 You can navigate to the respective folder and add audio files (.pcm/.wav) in file controller from the workspace folder.

 The file browser will open the workspace folder by default.